Dansby Swanson Player Props: Cubs vs. Blue Jays

-Dansby Swanson -- .194 average over his past 10 games -- will be in action for the Chicago Cubs against the Toronto Blue Jays, with Jose Berrios on the hill, on August 11 at 7:07 PM ET.
+Dansby Swanson -- with a slugging percentage of .541 in his past 10 games, including four home runs -- will be in action for the Chicago Cubs against the Toronto Blue Jays, with Chris Bassitt on the hill, on August 12 at 3:07 PM ET.

 Dansby Swanson Game Info & Props vs. the Blue Jays